ForTheCrown/FTC/README.md

 Each shop holds a `LocationFilename` as an identifier for it, this is the `world_156_67_894` file name representation

-**`Shop ownership`** is the class that defines who owns a shop, currently its implementation is very basic.
+**`ShopOwnership`** is the class that defines who owns a shop, currently its implementation is very basic.
 The class itself allows for a `House` or a `UUID` player to own a shop with co owners.
 But in practice, only the single `UUID` player ownership is implemented.

 **Manually using shops**.
 If you wanna use a shop with a custom shop customer implementation you can do so with the following code:
 ```java